7 results for tag: conscious coupling

 Providence Life Coach Dating Success Series – Conscious Coupling

-Conscious coupling seems to be getting a lot of press these days, celebrities tend to make this sort of thing happen - Madonna at The Kabbalah Centre and Julia Roberts with Hindu are examples of when they speak openly about religion or spirituality.
+Conscious coupling seems to be getting a lot of press these days; celebrities tend to make this sort of thing happen - Madonna at The Kabbalah Centre and Julia Roberts with Hindu are examples of when they speak openly about religion or spirituality.
 I am not sure why this happens, but it does.
 I have never seen celebrities as people I wanted to be like, at least not those in the entertainment industry.
-Growing-up, there were many athletes that gave their time to worthy causes that I looked-up to for that reason int e 60's and 70's.
-I have never felt drawn to the fact that "so and so" said something, means it is something important or of value.
-Although it does seem that Richard Gere My Journey with Buddhism has really committed to the study and practice of Tibetan Buddhism without making it feel like a publicity stunt.
+Growing up, many athletes gave their time to worthy causes that I looked up to for that reason in the 60's and 70's.
+I have never felt drawn to the fact that "so and so" said something means it is something important or of value.
+However, it does seem that Richard Gere's My Journey with Buddhism has really committed to the study and practice of Tibetan Buddhism without making it feel like a publicity stunt.
 I happened to be participating in the Kalachakra with The Dalai Llama back in 2000 with Richard Gere and other famous people present for the ten days of spiritual training.
 They all kept a low profile with no autographs or photos, just like everyone else receiving the training....